olegantonyan/mpz/README.md

 #### Columns config

 You can change the default columns in the playlist view via `columns_config` option in `global.yml` file.

-This config option does not (yet) have UI to change it so you have to edit config file.
 The defaults are:

 ```
 columns_config: